cephaz6/GreenAware-Website/README.md

-### **Greenaware Website 🍏💚💚 **
+### **GreenAware Website 🍏💚💚 **

 ---

-Welcome to the Greenaware website repository!
+Welcome to the GreenAware website repository!

 GreenAware is a UK-based charity, concerned with the climate changes caused by Global Warming.
-Greenaware focuses on data collection to enhance public awareness and support scientific research.
+GreenAware focuses on data collection to enhance public awareness and support scientific research.
 Their mission is to empower citizen scientists and leverage collected data for predictive modeling initiatives that ultimately influence government policy.
 This public repository houses the codes and documentation for the Greenaware website, a platform designed to be at the forefront of these efforts.
 Scientists and/or trained personnels can register, contribute climate readings and observations related to their local regions, and also access valuable information and resources.

 # ☁️🌡️❄️🌨️☃️☃️⛄🏔️🧊⛈️🌦️🌧️☔☀️🌻🌞

----

 ---